Blog

 • Accounts Payable: Ensuring that the company meets financial obligations and pays invoices while responsibly managing available cash.

-To even further simplify it, the development team manages individual project outcomes and the accounting team manages and records transactions for the company
+To even further simplify, the development team manages individual project outcomes, and the accounting team manages and records transactions for the company.

 Areas of Overlap